jadu101/CVE/SourceCodester_Contact_Manager_delete_contact_sqli.md

 # SQL Injection vulnerability was discovered from Sourcecodester Contact Manager with Export to VCF (delete-contact.php)
+## CVE-2024-8380

+> A vulnerability was found in SourceCodester Contact Manager with Export to VCF 1.0.
+It has been rated as critical.
+This issue affects some unknown processing of the file /endpoint/delete-account.php of the component Delete Contact Handler.
+The manipulation of the argument contact leads to sql injection.
+The attack may be initiated remotely.
+The exploit has been disclosed to the public and may be used.

 **Affected Project**: Sourcecodester Contact Manager with Export to VCF 1.0